 A History of Video Games in 64 Objects is available on Amazon.
 Order Now

 Classic Toys of the National Toy Hall of Fame

-Get reacquainted with the greatest toys of all time in a lavishly illustrated book, Classic Toys of the National Toy Hall of Fame, authored by Scott G. Eberle, vice president for play studies at The Strong, and copublished with Running Press.
+Get reacquainted with the greatest toys of all time in a lavishly illustrated book, Classic Toys of the National Toy Hall of Fame, authored by Scott G. Eberle, former vice president for play studies at The Strong, and copublished with Running Press.